-We are working with the Washington State Department of Health to develop a chemical action plan identifying sources and recommending actions to reduce the use, release, and exposure to per- and poly-fluorinated alkyl substances (PFAS) in Washington.
-The plan is being developed in consultation with an advisory committee composed of representatives from industry and environmental stakeholders.
+We are working with the Washington State Department of Health (Health) to develop a chemical action plan that identifies sources and recommends actions to reduce the use, release, and exposure to per- and poly-fluorinated alkyl substances (PFAS) in Washington.
+In developing these recommendations, we consult with an advisory committee composed of representatives from industry and environmental stakeholders.

 What are PFAS compounds?

-PFAS are a large group of per- and poly-fluorinated alkyl substances.
-These very stable man-made chemicals remain in the environment for a long time without breaking down, and some of them build up in people and the environment.
+PFAS are a large group of perfluorinated and polyfluorinated alkyl substances.
+These very stable, manufactured chemicals remain in the environment for a long time without breaking down, and some of them build up in people and the environment.

 Sources and exposure

-- Fire-fighting foam used to put out petroleum fires
+- Firefighting foam used to fight fuel-based fires

 Toxicity and health effects